nomaanhusain/ros2_fastDDS_vicon/fast-dds-guide.md

 To make ROS 2 topics visible across machines:
 <ul>
 <li>A central Discovery Server must be launched on one machine.
-Called here the FastDDS-server machine</li>
+Called here the Fast DDS-server machine</li>
 <li>Each machine must point to this server using the <em>ROS_DISCOVERY_SERVER</em> variable.</li>
 </ul>
 A setup script can simplify the configuration for each machine.